Why teen rhinoplasty is sought after

 Charlotte’s most experienced rhinoplasty surgeon

 Dr. Sean Freeman is the best teen rhinoplasty surgeon in Charlotte today.
 He has been certified by two different boards of surgery, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
-Since 1988 he has concentrated on his speciality — facial plastic surgery, including nose jobs.
+Since 1988 he has concentrated on his specialty — facial plastic surgery, including nose jobs.
 Many of his patients have already gotten nose jobs from other surgeons and are seeking revision rhinoplasty to improve them.
-If you live in or near Charlotte and you have a son or daughter who’s interested in teen rhinoplasty in Charlotte, schedule your appointment with Charlotte’s top rhinoplasty surgeon today — or ask for an online consultation to get a discount on the consultation fee.
+If you live in or near Charlotte and you have a son or daughter who’s interested in teen rhinoplasty, schedule your appointment with Charlotte’s top rhinoplasty surgeon today — or ask for an online consultation to get a discount on the consultation fee.